blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

+Finding faults with Muhammad or Allaah is punishable by death.

+But following systems of belief other than the Deen of Muhammad is not problematic.
+So according to my system of belief which is not Muhammadian, I consider some things that are permitted in the Deen of Muhammad to be not compatible with my system of belief.

+---
+### About Violence

 - Violating treaties that do not have a definite term
 - Fighting the Kuffaar (disbelievers) when the ratio of Muhammadians to Kuffaar is greater than 1:2